Yury of Moscow: Last years

 Yury returned to Suzdalia in 1319, spending much time in Novgorod.
 He was fiercely resisted by other princes and populace alike, as his appointment to grand prince was considered illegitimate.
 Now entrusted with the task of gathering tribute to the Horde, Yury faced much opposition; Uzbeg sent no fewer than four punitive expeditions to the northeastern principalities of Rus' during Yury's last two years as grand prince (1320–1322) in order to enforce their joint authority.
 In particular, Mikhail's son and successor, Dmitry "the Terrible Eyes" of Tver, still opposed him.
 In 1322, Dmitry, seeking revenge for his father's murder, went to Sarai and persuaded the khan that Yury had appropriated a large portion of the tribute due to the Horde.
-Uzbek granded Dmitry the patent for grand prince of Vladimir.
+Uzbek granted Dmitry the patent for grand prince of Vladimir.
 Yury was summoned to the Horde for a trial but, before any formal investigation, was killed by Dmitry.
 Eight months later, Dmitry was also executed in the Horde.
 In early 1326, Yury's remains were returned to Moscow and buried by the bishops of the Russian Orthodox Church headed by Metropolitan Peter.

 Shortly before his death, Yury led the army of Novgorod to fight the Swedes and founded a fort in the mouth of the Neva River.
 Upon signing the Treaty of Orekhovo in 1323, Yury continued eastward and conquered Velikiy Ustyug the same year.